-Finally we would like to thank Dr. Raquel Paviotti Corcuera and to Ms. Claudia C. Fernandes for their efforts in compiling, reviewing, and editing the information presented in this document.
+Finally we would like to thank Dr. Raquel Paviotti Corcuera and to Ms. Claudia C. Fernandes for their efforts in compiling, reviewing, and editing the information presented in this document, and to INPE (Instituto Nacional de Pesquisas Espaciais) for the printing.